French Graphic Decoupage Coffee Table Makeover

 You may notice a little bit of crackling in the finish above.
 It did that in a few places and I love it!

-I wish it would have done it in a few more. ;) (by the way, it most likely crackled because I was being impatient with a blow dryer, drying the paint ;) )
+I wish it would have done it in a few more. haha! (by the way, it most likely crackled because I was being impatient with a blow dryer, drying the paint)

 This was a pretty simple project.
 I did have to make a run to Office Max to print out the rose but other than that, easy!

-And if you don’t love French style, you could do just about any other design on the top there.
+If you don’t love French style, you could do just about any other design.
+I love the sweet French look though.

 Before you go!!